bt3gl/building_blog/content/tor_pi.md

 ![tor](./cyberpunk/tor.jpg){:height="250px" width="350px"}

-In this tutorial I walk through all the steps to setup a Tor proxy in a Raspberry Pi (Model B).
-This work was based on some of tutorials from Adafruit.
+In this tutorial, I walk through all the steps to set up a Tor proxy in a Raspberry Pi (Model B).
+This work was based on some of the tutorials from Adafruit.

 # Setting Up a Raspberry Pi